 - As necessary, participate in negotiation of a grant or contract.

 - In the event of audit exceptions, disallowances, or over-expenditures, seek the provision of funds from departmental, division or college sources (or securing them from some other source) to correct negative sponsored project account balance.

-The senior vice president for finance and administration & treasurer authorizes sub-award and contractual agreements binding your grant-funded project to another institution.
+The Senior VP for Finance and Administration & Treasurer authorizes sub-award and contractual agreements binding your grant-funded project to another institution.
 The senior vice president for finance and administration &treasurer is one of two Authorized Institutional Officials for the College.

-The senior financial analyst in the Controller’s Office works with the principal investigator to ensure accurate financial administration of the grant and compliance with federal regulations.
+The Post-Award Grants and Contracts Senior Financial Analyst in the Controller’s Office works with the principal investigator to ensure accurate financial administration of the grant and compliance with federal regulations.